-21.3.5 The rate of interest paid will be governed by our principal bankers Lloyds bank.
-These rates will fluctuate from time to time as they are determined by the Bank of England base rate.
+21.3.5 The rate of interest paid will be governed by our principal bankers.
+These rate will fluctuate from time to time as they are determined by the Bank of England base rate.

 21.3.6 Interest will be calculated on a quarterly basis in March, June, September and December.